 Learn the basics about health insurance including open enrollment period, rate factors, the different kinds of health insurance, and how to shop for it and get the best deal

 Looking to enroll in a new individual or family health insurance plan?
 Don’t submit an application for health insurance until you read this!

 Not sure how to choose a health insurance plan that’s right for you?
 We can help.

 Looking for health insurance but don’t know an indemnity plan from a Preferred Provider Organization?
 We’ve got you covered.

-Find out whether cancer insurance makes sense for you, which companies sell it, and how to avoid the pitfalls of cancer health insurance policies.
+Find out whether cancer insurance makes sense for you and which companies sell it.
+You'll also learn how to avoid the pitfalls of cancer health insurance policies.

 If you are, or are going to be a college student, you have many options when it comes to getting health insurance coverage while keeping costs low.

 Many patients want alternative health care, but getting insurance coverage can be tough.
 Here's what you need to know to get the most out of your health insurance.